-MagnaSsageTM rotating nozzles and dual-port nozzles are available from your dealer, to replace the directional adjustable nozzles in the Magna Jets.
+MagnaSsageTM rotating nozzles are available from your dealer, to replace the directional adjustable nozzles in the Magna Jets.

 Euro Directional Jets - The small euro jets deliver a direct, precision massage.
-You may purchase "Euro-PulseTM" assemblies from your dealer that twist onto the Euro directional jets to provide a pulsating, rotary massage.
+You may also purchase Euro-Pulse[®] assemblies from your dealer that would replace the Euro directional jets to provide a pulsating, rotary massage.
+This can be accomplished by simply twisting off the Euro jet face, adding the nozzle and nozzle retainer, then reinstalling the Euro jet face.